Tames-temp/Tames-base/readme.md

 Tames uses the networking toolkit RipTide created by Tom Weiland: https://www.youtube.com/@tomweiland

+Tames is a project created as part of my work at Department of Modelling, Faculty of Architecture, Czech Technical University in Prague, Czechia.

-Thanks again for your time and interest
+Thanks again for your time and interest,

 Peiman